 But—as with most questions involving doctors and insurance plans—the answer isn’t always cut-and-dry.

-Fortunately, there are many occasions when your insurance will cover chiropractic services.
+Fortunately, there are many occasions when your insurance does offer coverage for chiropractic services.
 Let’s dig a little deeper to see when you may or may not be covered.

 What is Chiropractic Care?

 Chiropractic care aims to correct misalignments of the spine and other joints.
-During your visit, a chiropractor uses hands-on manipulation to realign bones, treat injuries, and alleviate pain.
+During your visit, a chiropractor uses hands-on manipulation of the spine and other areas to realign bones, treat injuries, and alleviate pain.

 Chiropractic treatments are highly beneficial for car accident injuries, sports injuries, sciatica, carpal tunnel, and other painful conditions.